LincolnSteinLab/gdc-viewer/README.md

 # Dynamic Track Generation
 ## Explore cases, genes and mutations
 This dialog is similar to the Exploration section of the GDC data portal.
 As you apply facets on the left-hand side, updated results will be shown on the right side.
-You can create donor specific SSM, Gene, and CNV tracks, along with GDC-wide SSM, Gene and CNV tracks.
+You can create donor specific Mutation, Gene, and CNV tracks, along with GDC-wide Mutation, Gene and CNV tracks.
 ![GDC Portal](images/GDC-portal-explore.png)

 ## Explore Projects
 This dialog shows the projects present on the GDC Data Portal.
-You can add SSM, Gene, and CNV tracks for each project.
+You can add Mutation, Gene, and CNV tracks for each project.
 ![GDC projects](images/GDC-project-browser.png)

 ## Explore Primary Sites
 This dialog shows the primary sites present on the GDC Data Portal.
-You can add SSM, Gene, and CNV tracks for each primary site.
+You can add Mutation, Gene, and CNV tracks for each primary site.
 ![GDC primary sites](images/GDC-primary-sites.png)

 # Export Types
-The following export types are supported by both GDC Genes and SSMs.
+The following export types are supported by both GDC Genes and Mutations.
 To export, select `Save track data` in the track dropdown.
 Note that not all track information is carried over to the exported file.
 * BED
 * GFF3
 * Sequin Table